Organize Your Time With The Building Blocks of Productivity

 filing, and reading.

 The length of this session depends on the work.
-If you average about five phone
+If you average about five phone calls

-not complete to the next block of time.
+the next block of time.

 Small Blocks – The New Items and Lower Priority Tasks To Be Handles